Accomplished Bill of Lading - Definition

 A bill of lading to order is one that is consigned that the merchandise (goods or cargo) will only be delivered based on the order of the shipper or of a third party.
 In this case, there is an order of a shipper or consignee for goods to be delivered to third parties or successive endorsees.

 This is also known as a traditional title.
-In this case, the validity is determined by whoever that possess the title contained in the bill and this is transferable by the material delivery of the document.
+In this case, the validity is determined by whoever possesses the title contained in the bill and this is transferable by the material delivery of the document.

 Academic Research for Accomplished Bill of Lading